stagehand

 For more information, please see our Contributing Guide.

 This project heavily relies on Playwright as a resilient backbone to automate the web.
-It also would not be possible without the awesome techniques and discoveries made by tarsier, and fuji-web.
+It also would not be possible without the awesome techniques and discoveries made by tarsier, gemini-zod, and fuji-web.

 Licensed under the MIT License.